xkleva/dFlow/README.md

 **filetype** (File extension, e.g. tif, jpg, xml) - Extension of files to look for
 **count** (Number) - Number of files to look for
 ##### Expected outcome
 The process keeps repeating until the given number of files are found.
+If more files than expected are found, the job is put into quarantine.
 ##### Examples
 **Example 1:** An external process creates jpg files, and the workflow must wait until all files are created before proceeding.
 *****